gmc-code/PC-Python/docs/python/comprehensions.rst

 Lists comprehension
 =====================================

+| List comprehensions provide a concise way to create lists.
+| They are used to make new lists where each element is the result of some operations applied to each member of another sequence or iterable.
+| They can create a subsequence of those elements that satisfy a certain condition.

 Syntax:

 .. py:function:: newlist = [expression for item in iterable]

-    :param expression: the item variable only (e.g. x) or any expression such as one that uses the item variable (e.g. x*x, x.upper()).
+    :param expression: the item variable only (e.g. x) or any expression such as one that uses the item variable (e.g. x * x).
     :param item:  a variable.
     :param iterable: iterable objects like strings, lists, dictionaries, range function and others.

 | A list comprehension consists of brackets containing an expression followed by a for clause.
-| The result will be a new list resulting from evaluating the expression in the context of the for and if clauses which follow it.
+| The result will be a new list created by evaluating the expression in the context of the for and if clauses which follow it.
 | e.g newlist = [2 * n for n in range(5)]

 ----